exercism/x86-64-assembly/exercises/concept/currency-exchange/.docs/hints.md

 ## 1. Keep track of different currencies

 - You can keep the relevant strings in section .rodata or section .data and dispatch them according to the enum's value.
-- You can have assembler-time constants defined with `equ` to associate each enum element with its value.
 - An enum is implicitly converted to an integer, usually of 32-bit size.

 ## 2. Check the exchange rate